ohthehugemanatee/dcon-nashville-prenote/presentation.md

 Now I’ve been to some nerdy places

-But that server room’s a geek oasis
+But that server room is a geek oasis

 Oh, I’ve got friends in low basements